 Reason #3: The Wrong Material was Used for the Job

-Here’s one of the most common causes of damage to a wire product that we hear about from customers.
+One of the most common causes of damage to a wire product we hear about from customers has to do with the quality of the material.
 Not all steel alloys are created equally.
 Some alloys are specifically optimized to handle certain kinds of stresses, making them better for applications that expose your wire product to those stresses.

-For example, say that your wire product is being used in a process where it will be exposed to heavy corrosives.
-If your wire product is made of plain steel, it will begin to decay very quickly.
+For example, if your wire product is used in a process where it will be exposed to heavy corrosives, and it's made of plain steel, it will decay very quickly.
 Plain steel, while possessed of a high tensile strength, has poor chemical corrosion resistance.

 When unprotected plain steel is exposed to heavy chemicals or immersed in fluid, the surface of the metal will react, causing pitting and corrosion.
 This can cause the metal to wear thin and lose its strength, increasing the likelihood of a break, or even warp the metal so that the wire form no longer fits your parts or parts washing machine properly.
 Deformed baskets pose a damage risk to your sensitive products and possibly even the equipment you use for your parts finishing processes.

-The fix here is easy: wire product makers need to know what forces are involved in your process, including temperatures, chemicals, and other stresses so that they can recommend to you the best materials for the job.
+The fix here is easy: wire product makers need to know what forces are involved in your process, including temperatures, chemicals, and other stresses so they can recommend the best materials for the job.

 Sometimes, it’s okay to use a material for a wire product that isn’t up to withstanding the heat or chemicals it will be exposed to on its own… if said wire product is given a coating of a material that can take the chemical exposure and protect the wire from direct exposure.
 In many cases, using a material with a high tensile strength and hardness and coating it with another material can give you a wire form that has the best characteristics of both materials.